HJNVR/high_priority_papers/README.md

 The following configuration settings are available within the config.json file:

 - wrds_username: Enter the WRDS username.
 This allows for a pgpass file to be created such that usernames and passwords do not need to be typed in repeatedly.
-- start_year and end_year: Start and end year of raw data query for YahooFinance, Compustat and CRSP databases.
+- start_year and end_year: Start and end year of raw data query for Yahoo Finance, Compustat and CRSP databases.

 # Outputs
-The output of each `py` file will be saved in the result folder in csv format.
+The output of each `py` file will be saved in the `result` folder in csv format.

 # Python code standard and best practices
-All the python code in this repository will follow the best practices as stated in the following guide/documentation in terms of formatting, code layout and styling:
+All the python code in this repository will follow the best practices as stated in the following guide/documentation in terms of formatting, code layout and styling -

 `PEP 8 documentation` (Link: https://peps.python.org/pep-0008/)